Deep Dynamics: Vehicle Dynamics Modeling with a Physics-Constrained Neural Network for Autonomous Racing: Problem Statement

 \subsection{Dynamic Single-Track Vehicle Model}

 We model the autonomous racecar using a dynamic single-track vehicle model~\cite{7039455}, with the state variables, discrete-time state equations, and notations listed in Table~\ref{tab:dynamics_equations}.
 The accompanying free-body diagram for this model is shown in Figure \ref{fig:bicycle-model}.
 At time $t$, the states of the system are $S_t = [x_t, y_t, \theta_t, v_{x_t}, v_{y_t}, \omega_t, T_t, \delta_t] \in \mathbb{R}^8$, and the control inputs $U_t$ consist of changes to the vehicle's throttle and steering i.e. $U_t = [\Delta T_t, \Delta\delta_t] \in \mathbb{R}^2$.
 The single-track model (also known as the bicycle model) makes the assumption that the dynamics of the car can be described based on two virtual wheels located along the longitudinal axis of the racecar.
-A drivetrain model \cite{JainBayesRace2020} estimates the longitudinal force at the rear wheels, $F_{rx}$, using drivetrain coefficients, $C_{m1}$ and $C_{m2}$, the rolling resistance $C_r$, and the drag coefficient $C_d$.
+A drivetrain model \cite{JainBayesRace2020} estimates the longitudinal force at the rear wheels, $F_{rx}$, using drivetrain coefficients, $C_{m1}$ and $C_{m2}$, the rolling resistance $C_{r0}$, and the drag resistance $C_d$. $C_{m1}$ (N) linearly links throttle, $T$, to rear-wheel force and $C_{m2}$ (kg/s) models drivetrain damping.
+Drag and rolling resistance forces are simplified as $F_{d}=C_dv_x^2$ and $F_{ro}=C_{r0}$ respectively, with coefficients $C_d$ ($\si{\kilo\gram\per\meter}$) and $C_{r0}$ ($\si{\newton}$).

 The Pacejka Magic Formula tire model \cite{pacejka} estimates the lateral tire forces on the front and rear wheels, $F_{fy}$ and $F_{ry}$, inflicted by the vehicle’s movement and steering.
 The Pacejka model first calculates the sideslip angles for the front and rear wheels, $\alpha_f$ and $\alpha_r$, using state $S_t$ and the distance between the vehicle's center of gravity to the front and rear axles, $l_f$ and $l_r$.
 The sideslip angles and sets of tire coefficients for the front and rear wheels, $(B, C, D, E, G, K)_{f/r}$, are then used to estimate the lateral tire forces (Table~\ref{tab:dynamics_equations}).
 Additional model coefficients include the mass, $m$, and moment of inertia, $I_z$, of the vehicle.
 The set of model coefficients $\Phi = \{ m, l_f, l_r, B_{f/r}, C_{f/r}, D_{f/r}, E_{f/r}, G_{f/r}, K_{f/r}, C_{m1}, C_{m2}, C_{r0}, C_d, I_z\} \in \mathbb{R}^{20}$ together with the state $S_t$ and the control input $U_t$ fully describe the system's dynamics.